 Lucky Luis by Gary Soto, illustrated by Rhode Montijo

 Luis worries about baseball tryouts because his father was a champ.
 For good luck, his father always wore his belt buckle to one side.
 Luis thinks samples at the supermarket are helping his game.
 When he doesn’t get to go to the market or when the samples are all gone, he plays poorly.
-His dad thinks Luis doesn’t need to worry about superstitions; just focus on what the coach says.
+His dad thinks Luis doesn’t need to worry about superstitions and just focus on what the coach says.
 Luis tries … and it finally works.
-This picture book sneaks in Latino culture through the food that Luis samples, and is a great reminder that while baseball is America’s favorite past time, many Hall of Fame players hail from Latin America. [picture book, ages 4 and up]
+This picture book sneaks into Latino culture through the food that Luis samples and is a great reminder that while baseball is America’s favorite pastime, many Hall of Fame players hail from Latin America. [picture book, ages 4 and up]

 Kusikiy, A Child from Taquile, Peru by Mercedes Cecilia